The Harvest of Sorrow: Criticism

 In a 1988 article for The Village Voice titled "In Search of a Soviet Holocaust", American investigative journalist Jeff Coplon accused Conquest of misusing the sources in his work The Harvest of Sorrow in which Conquest posits that the famine was genocide.
 Coplon writes that Conquest "weaves his terror-famine from unverifiable (and notoriously biased) émigré accounts. ...
 Black Deeds of the Kremlin, a period piece published by Ukrainian émigrés in 1953, is footnoted no less than 145 times.
 Conquest can be deftly selective when it suits his purpose.
 He borrows heavily from Lev Kopelev's The Education of a True Believer, but ignores Kopelev when the latter recalls Ukrainian villages that were relatively untouched by famine, or relief efforts by a Communist village council."
 Coplon argues that Conquest fixes on seven million famine deaths, including six million Ukrainians, with no appendix to show how his numbers are derived.
-Sergei Maksudov, a Soviet émigré scholar much cited by Conquest, concluded that the famine caused 3.5 million premature deaths in the Ukraine—700,000 from starvation and the rest from diseases due to malnutrition.
+Sergei Maksudov, a Soviet émigré scholar much cited by Conquest, concluded that the famine caused 3.5 million premature deaths in Ukraine—700,000 from starvation and the rest from diseases due to malnutrition.
 In a letter to the editors, Conquest dismissed the article as "error and absurdity."

 Coplon reported opinions of expert Sovietologists rejecting "Conquest's hunt for a new holocaust."
-While these Sovietologist agree the famine was a terrible thing, they argue that it was not genocide and point out that the Soviet famine of 1932–1933 was hardly confined to the Ukraine, that it reached deep into the Central Black Earth Region, that Joseph Stalin had far less control over collectivization than is widely assumed, and that radical district leaders made their own rules as they went along.
+While these Sovietologist agree the famine was a terrible thing, they argue that it was not genocide and point out that the Soviet famine of 1932–1933 was hardly confined to Ukraine, that it reached deep into the Central Black Earth Region, that Joseph Stalin had far less control over collectivization than is widely assumed, and that radical district leaders made their own rules as they went along.
 According to Alexander Dallin of Stanford University, the father of modern Sovietology, "[t]here is no evidence it was intentionally directed against Ukrainians.
 That would be totally out of keeping with what we know – it makes no sense."
 According to Moshe Lewin of the University of Pennsylvania, whose Russian Peasants and the Soviet Power was groundbreaking in social history, was quoted as saying: "This is crap, rubbish.
 I am an anti-Stalinist, but I don't see how this [genocide] campaign adds to our knowledge.
 It's adding horrors, adding horrors, until it becomes a pathology."
 Lynne Viola of SUNY-Binghamton, the first historian from the United States to examine Moscow's Central State Archive on Soviet collectivization, stated to "absolutely reject it.
 Why in God's name would this paranoid government consciously produce a famine when they were terrified of war [with Germany]?"
 Roberta T. Manning of Boston College, a veteran Sovietologist, argued that Conquest is "terrible at doing research.
 He misuses sources, he twists everything."